-Sometimes evidence of past swells remain, bullet holes in the sides of buildings in Sarajevo are a reminder of this reality.
+Sometimes evidence of past swells remains, bullet holes in the sides of buildings in Sarajevo are a reminder of this reality.
 Now the guns are silent, and it’s a wonderful city to visit.

 Colombia has made huge gains in safety and security in the last ten years, and many parts of the country are now safe to travel.
 Pablo Escobar doesn’t control Medellin anymore, and the city is undergoing a renaissance.

 The Iranian revolution in 1979 and the subsequent Iran-Iraq war (1980-1988) were massive tsunamis for the country.
 Currently, Iran is stable and secure, and with an open mind, it’s an exotic and friendly place to travel.